 Our project started in 2008 when Master Gardener-trained Bill Zimmer and Norm Knaub cultivated gardens on their properties to grow produce to donate to area food banks.
 They continued on this path for 10 years, using their own funds and resources.

-Our history is a story of community.
+Our history is a story of community support.

 Many others have helped us along the way with the donation of land, money, equipment, goods and services, whose support we gratefully acknowledge.